The Longest Time

-Composition

-The song composed in a key of E-flat major.

 Music video

 The music video starts with a man (played by Joel) in a gym after his 25th high school reunion party.
 Looking around at posters of several class awards, he breaks into song as his band, apparently portrayed as his high school friends, enters the gym.
-As they sing, they alternate between their high school and current selves, ending with their high school selves walking out of the restroom and interacting with a puzzled janitor.
+As they sing, they alternate between their high school and current selves, ending with their high school selves walking out of the restroom and interacting with a puzzled janitor (Nick Stewart).
 The video was entirely filmed at Pratt Institute in Brooklyn and was directed by Jay Dubin.